-University Center, completed in 1995, contains a commodious Student Recreation Center Union, study rooms, a computer lab, and a dining area.
-It also houses the Learning Skills Center and the Department of Sociology, Anthropology, and Criminal Justice.
+University Center, completed in 1995, contains the commodious University Center and its study rooms, computer lab, and dining area.
+It also houses Office of Academic Student Instructional Support; the Department of Sociology, Anthropology, and Criminal Justice; and additional offices and classrooms for the College of the Arts.